KyWa/container-development/README.md

 python3 app.py
 ```

 The above is a horrible example, but gets the idea across you could do whatever you need/want to do for your application.
+Just note this is going to be run during a step where you are a "mortal" user.
+If you are needing to complete tasks at an OS level, you will need to make use of a `Dockerfile` where you can specify the `USER`.

 Using these custimzations looks like this:

 ```
 user@workstation-$ s2i build ./ registry.access.redhat.com/ubi8/python-39:latest
-hi
+I'm a customization before the actual application build

 ---> Installing application source ...
 ---> Installing dependencies ...
 Collecting click==8.1.2